 Automating replies to tweets.

-Chances are, if you’ve ever tweeted about iPads, loans or similar topics, you’ve received some kind of automated reply to your tweet.
+Chances are, if you’ve ever tweeted about iPads, loans, guaranteed emergency lending services, or similar topics, you’ve received some kind of automated reply to your tweet.
 There are tools out there that can allow you to set up a specific keyword search and a tweet to reply with any time that keyword is mentioned on Twitter.
 The goal is automated lead generation—someone says iPad, you tweet that you’ve got a great sale on iPads.

 Of course, people could mention a keyword for different reasons.
 I may say, for example, that I just bought a new iPad or I hate my new iPad.
 Neither of these would make an automated “buy from our inventory of reduced-priced iPads” reply appropriate, and the automated reply strategy would only make you more likely to be marked as a spammer.